sangkilc/ICSE-2020-SV-Handbook/README.md

 - `T0`: 1 hour before casting
     * All the SVs (SV0, ..., SV5)
-        - Join the `#help` and `#technical-support` channel of Slack, and handle questions.
+        - Join the `#help` and `#technical-support` channels of Slack, and handle questions.
-        - Join the virtual room (channel) of Slack that you are assigned to.
+        - Join the green room channel of Slack that you are assigned to.
-        - The primary and backup SV for each room should touch base on the room Slack channel to confirm that the primary is ready to go.
+        - The primary and backup SV for each room should touch base with each other on the green room Slack channel or via DM to confirm that the primary is ready to go.
 If not, the backup should be ready to go.
 If the primary is ready to go, the backup should focus on monitoring the help channels.
         - Check the ICSE Program to be familiar with the names of the session chairs and presenters in your sessions (https://2020.icse-conferences.org/program/program-icse-2020?past=Show%20upcoming%20events%20only)
+        - Check in with the session chair to go over the procedure for handling questions.
+The normal procedure is for you to copy and paste all questions into Slido and the session chair will choose questions from the Slido interface on Clowdr.
+However, the session chair might prefer that you copy and paste the questions somewhere else for them to see, so ask them.
-        - Log in to the admin side of Slido (www.slido.org) with the credentials we gave.
+        - Log in to the admin side of Slido (www.slido.org) with the credentials we gave (these credentials are pinned in the slack channels for each time band - atlantic, pacific, indian).
+        - Remove (or "archive") any questions in Slido remaining from the previous session
         - Log in to Clowdr and go to your session
-        - Remove (or "archive") any questions in Slido remaining from the previous session

 - `T1`: Live casting starts
     * SV0, SV1, SV2 (one SV per each parallel session)
         - Archive remaining Slido questions before each talk begins.
-        - Monitor the Slack room channel, the Clowdr chat, and Slido, and check if there are any questions from Slack or Clowdr, which is not added to Slido.
-If so, copy and paste the question to Slido.
+        - Monitor the Slack room channel, the Clowdr chat, and Slido, and check if there are any questions from Slack or Clowdr, which are not added to Slido.
+If so, copy and paste the question to Slido, and add the name of the questioner.
-        - Clean up Slido (i.e. archive) questions whenever they are answered by the speaker.
+        - Clean up Slido (i.e. mark answered) questions whenever they are answered by the speaker.
+        - Highlight the question being discussed in Slido
-        - Approve questions in the Slido Moderator panel that are relevant (i.e. are not about something completely outside the session).
-NOTE: Slido automatically flags questions with inappropriate content, e.g. profanity
+        - NOTE: Slido automatically flags questions with inappropriate content, e.g. profanity.
+You do not need to worry about this.
+        - If a question is posted that is not about the presentation, but a technical issue or question, if you cannot immediately answer/resolve the question yourself, ask the participant asking the question to post their question on the #help or #technical-support channels on Slack.
     * SV3, SV4, SV5 (if not backing up an SV in one of the rooms)
         - Take questions from the `#help` and `#technical-support` channel.
         - If necessary, you will make an individual connection with a person and troubleshoot their problems (mostly audio/video issues).
+        - If you have a question or problem that you cannot resolve yourself, you can ask for help on your timeband channel (e.g. sv-pacific).
         - If you have spare time, then advertise talks on social media.

 - `T2`: Live casting runs (same as T1)